GovAlta/adsp-monorepo/docs/tutorials/form-service/custom-error-messages.md

   }
 ```

-If you want to mix and match to either use your own custom error messages or use the default error message provided by Ajv you can exclude the keyword to use the default error message as show below.
+If you don't want to override AJV's default error message for some of the constraints, simply leave it out of the errorMessage object.

 In below example only the `pattern` keyword will have a custom error message and the `minLength` and `maxLength` will have the standard Ajv error message.

+In the example below, only the `pattern` constraint will have a custom error message, while `minLength` and `maxLength` will have the standard Ajv error message.

 ```
 {